ultimate271/notes/martin/storm01Prologue01.md

 them any day now.
 Chett meant to be well away from here before that happened.
 He meant to live.

+## Backstory, the hunted characters debate the situation of the wildlings

+### Backstory about the wall and its purpose, to find missing rangers, but more to discover why wildlings were leaving their villages.
 Three hundred sworn brothers of the Night’s Watch had ridden north, two hundred from Castle Black and another hundred from the Shadow Tower.
 It was the biggest ranging in living memory, near a third of the Watch’s strength.
 They meant to